hybridbad/CV-1/README.md

 Makers Fellow, enrolled in the highly selective 12 week intensive coding bootcamp.

-- Curious and passionate about code.
 - Fast, independent learner
-- Great collaborator

-- OOP, TDD, MVC, DDD
+- Curious and passionate about code
+- Great collaborator - My background in Commissioning saw me collaborating with other companies, in the UK and abroad.
+- Object Orientated Programming
+- Test Driven Development - Makers teach the fundemental importance of TDD in projects

 - Agile/XP
 - Ruby
 - RSpec, Pry